mjacobusvg/practice-lab/COMPLIANCE-INTEGRATION.md

   Update in the same commit when a tool gains, loses, or changes a model.
 - Per-tool QA checklists (e.g. qa-termination-test.md) with a pointer comment in the tool's HTML.

+---

+## 9. Token-based patient-facing PHI lifecycle (Assessment Suite)

+The Assessment Suite is the canonical pattern for a tool that collects PHI from a NON-member patient via a tokenized link, scores it server-side, returns results to the provider, and auto-deletes the PHI on a fixed clock.
+Build future patient-facing collectors (intake forms, outcome-measure trackers) to this shape.

+Surfaces and files:
+- `pm-assessment-suite.html` — provider tool, PHI-gated (Section 1), default gate.
+- `assessment.html` — PUBLIC patient form, token-gated only (Section 1 exception).
+- `assessment-instruments.js` — shared server-side instrument defs + scoring.
+- `assessment-create.js` — provider creates a tokenized assessment.
+- `assessment-fetch.js` — public; patient form loads instrument render-defs by token.
+- `assessment-submit.js` — public; scores, stores result, records consent.
+- `assessment-list.js` — provider dashboard list.
+- `assessment-retrieve.js` — provider pulls the scored report; also `expire` action.

+Decisions baked in (do not re-derive):

+- IDENTITY.
+Patients are not members.
+The per-assessment unguessable token is the only credential to the patient form.
+Single-use (consumed on submit), 14-day completion TTL (`expires_at`).
+- PATIENT NAME IS STORED, as PHI. `assessments.patient_name` holds the real name so the provider can identify the returned result across devices.
+It is handled as PHI: RLS on, service-key only, retrieval restricted to the creating provider by `provider_email` match, and nulled by the purge.
+There is deliberately NO "use initials / local-label" hybrid — that was rejected as clinician-hostile;
+  the storage risk is accepted because the dashboard's whole purpose is to tell the clinician which patient each result belongs to.
+- NO PATIENT-FACING SCORES.
+The patient form shows only a neutral submission confirmation plus 988 crisis language.
+All scores, bands, and interpretation go ONLY to the provider via `assessment-retrieve.js`.
+- SCORING IS SERVER-SIDE AND ISOLATED.
+All item text, scoring, severity bands, and chart language live in `assessment-instruments.js`.
+The patient form receives only render-defs (item text + options) via `getRenderDef`; scoring logic never reaches the client.
+- SUICIDE INSTRUMENTS EXCLUDED FROM PATIENT-SEND.
+C-SSRS and ASQ are NOT in the patient-send allowlist (`PATIENT_SEND_IDS` in assessment-instruments.js) and are re-validated server-side in assessment-create.js.
+They remain clinician- administered in pm-crisis-safety-plan.html.
+PHQ-9 item 9 and EPDS item 10 endorsement raise a provider-facing risk flag on retrieval AND surface inline crisis language on the patient form.
+MSI-BPD item 2 (self-harm/attempt history) also flags for provider review.
+- RETENTION: uniform 30 days from `completed_at`, regardless of retrieval.
+  Retrieval stamps `retrieved_at` but does NOT change the clock.
+The purge (`purge_assessment_phi()`) deletes the `assessment_results` row and nulls `patient_name`, setting `purged_at`; the `assessments` row and its `deidentified_meta` (instrument ids, totals, bands, flag types, timestamps — no identifiers, no item-level responses) persist for longitudinal/QA signal.
+This is a STORED-PHI tool by the Section 0 classification, turned on deliberately with the retention safeguard actually running (below).
+- SCHEDULING IS LIVE.
+The purge is scheduled via pg_cron: extension `pg_cron` enabled on the project, job `purge-assessment-phi` runs daily at 03:00 UTC (`select cron.schedule('purge-assessment-phi','0 3 * * *','select public.purge_assessment_phi()')`).
+Verify with `select * from cron.job`.
+If the project is ever restored/migrated, re-confirm the extension and job survive, the retention claim depends on this job existing.
+- SEND.
+The provider report reuses `openSendModal` (Section 3); email delivery of the patient LINK reuses `send-document`.
+No new SES logic.
+- SMS: OFF, consistent with Section 3.
+Patient link goes by copy or email only.
+- NOT AN AI TOOL.
+Scoring is deterministic; no model is called.
+Recorded as a no-model tool in MODEL-REGISTRY.md.